Get Arty in Islandmagee this month and soak up the beauty of the spectacular Causeway Coastal Route

 On Saturday 25 and Sunday 26 August the area will become a hub of creative activity with local artists, crafts people, writers and photographers opening their homes and studios to the public each day from 10am to 5pm on Saturday and 11am to 5pm on Sunday.

 Venues along the route include The Gobbins Visitors Centre and Ferris Bay Lighthouse.
 The trail features more than 20 artists specialising in painting, photography, sculpture, jewellery, marquetry, metal work, writers and patchwork.

 Mayor of Mid and East Antrim, Councillor Lindsay Millar, said: “This fantastic initiative not only showcases the stunning landscape and area of Islandmagee to the many visitors and tourists but also promotes the creative talent we have in our borough.

 “I would like to congratulate all the artists involved for their hard work in putting this event together and also for opening their homes and studios for the public to view such vibrant and inspiring work.
 This also demonstrates the great hospitality we have here in Mid and East Antrim and contributes to helping to grow the economy, develop tourism potential and create stronger communities within this niche craft and artisan sector.”

-Arts trail maps will be available from local shops such as the Rinkha and Island Stores, Larne Museum and Arts Centre, Larne Visitor Information Centre, The Gobbins visitors centre as well as being available to download from the event listing on our website.
+Arts trail maps will be available from local shops such as the Rinkha and Island Stores, Larne Museum and Arts Centre, Larne Visitor Information Centre, and The Gobbins visitors centre.

 Members of the public are asked to share their images and experiences from the trail using the hashtag #MEArts.